Ménière's Disease

 How is Ménière's disease diagnosed?

-Through medical history, physical exam, and hearing tests.
+Through a combination of medical history, physical exam, and diagnostic tests such as audiometry and electronystagmography.

 Can Ménière's disease affect both ears?